Royal United Services Institute: Premises

 Prior to moving into its current purpose-built headquarters in 1895, RUSI began its existence in Whitehall Court, then moved to a house in what was then known as Middle Scotland Yard in 1832.
 Queen Victoria granted RUSI the use of the Banqueting House, in Whitehall, Westminster.
 It finally moved to its current location next door to the Banqueting House in 1895.
+In March 2022, RUSI announced that it had successfully secured "£10 million for the redevelopment of our 61 Whitehall home, to which we will return in 2023".

+As of the end of March 2022, RUSI has 111 employees in the UK, up from 78 the year prior.

+In 2025, the institute was declared an undesirable organization in Russia.

 Activities

 RUSI is a British institution; however, it operates with an international perspective.
 It promotes the study and discussion of developments in military doctrine, defence management and defence procurement.
 In the 21st century RUSI has broadened its remit to include all issues of defence and security, including financial and organised crime, terrorism and the ideologies which foster it and the challenges from other man-made or man-assisted threats and from natural disasters.

 RUSI has a membership consisting of military officers, diplomats and the wider policy community, numbering 1,668 individuals and 129 corporate members (see the last page of the latest Review).